huggingface/hub-docs/docs/hub/datasets-distilabel.md

 Distilabel is the framework for synthetic data and AI feedback for engineers who need fast, reliable and scalable pipelines based on verified research papers.

 Distilabel can be used for generating synthetic data and AI feedback for a wide variety of projects including traditional predictive NLP (classification, extraction, etc.), or generative and large language model scenarios (instruction following, dialogue generation, judging etc.).
-Distilabel's programmatic approach allows you to build scalable pipelines for continuous data generation and model evaluation.
+Distilabel's programmatic approach allows you to build scalable pipelines data generation and AI feedback.
 The goal of distilabel is to accelerate your AI development by quickly generating high-quality, diverse datasets based on verified research methodologies for generating and judging with AI feedback.

 ## What do people build with distilabel?